peteash10/art.peteashton.com/_posts/2017-03-14-instructions-for-humans.md

 This work is the culmination of three years' research by Pete Ashton.
 Lists of relevant books, articles, talks and artworks will be made available on the website.

-Instructions from The Black Box will be collated in a publication along with guidance on using them to inspire creative practice.

 ## Why Machine Learning?